clams-tech/clams-app-docker/README.md

 This repo allows you get Clams running quickly in a [modern docker engine](https://docs.docker.com/engine/) using [`docker compose 3.8`](https://docs.docker.com/compose/compose-file/) and [docker swarm mode](`https://docs.docker.com/engine/swarm/`).
 The main scripts you need to know about are:

+* [`./install.sh`](install.sh) - this script installs docker and other utilities needed to run the rest of this software.
 * [`./up.sh`](./up.sh) - brings up your Clams infrastructure according to [`./.env`](./.env).
 * [`./down.sh`](./down.sh) - brings your Clams infrastructure down in a non-destructive way.
 * [`./reset.sh`](./reset.sh) - this is just a non-destructuve `down.sh`, the `up.sh`.
 Just save a step.